Status Update: 2022 Ballot Initiatives and Referendums - NORML

 There are three ballot initiative efforts regarding cannabis pending in Oklahoma.
 At one point, all three groups were responding to legal challenges, which paused their signature collection efforts.
 On April 4th, the court decided the language for SQ 820 is “constitutionally sufficient.”

-Oklahomans for Responsible Cannabis Action (ORCA), the same group responsible for drafting the successful 2018 medical initiative, is seeking to place two initiatives on the ballot this fall.
+Oklahomans for Responsible Cannabis Action (ORCA) is seeking to place two initiatives on the ballot this fall.

 - SQ 818, the Oklahoma Medical Marijuana Enforcement and Anti-Corruption Act, seeks to expand and revise the state’s medical cannabis program.